What is the treatment for panic attacks?

 There are also things that people with panic disorder can do to help make treatment more effective.
 Since substances like caffeine, alcogol, and illicit drugs can worsen panic attacks, those things should be avoided.
 It may be worth engaging in aerobic exercise and stress-management techniques like deep breathing and yoga, as those activities have been found to help decrease the frequency and severity of panic attacks.

-has often been associated with panic disorder, as have alcohol and drug abuse.
+In addition, people with panic disorder may need treatment for other emotional problems.
+Depression has often been associated with panic disorder, as have alcohol and drug abuse.
 Recent research also suggests that suicide attempts are more frequent in people with panic disorder.
 Fortunately, these problems associated with panic disorder can be overcome effectively, just like panic disorder itself.

 Tragically, many people with panic attacks do not seek or receive treatment.